Dealing with complaints from prospective clients

 If, however, you find evidence that there was no legitimate reason for refusal of service then the complaint should be dealt with via your firm's normal complaints handling procedure.

-All complaints the Legal Ombudsman investigates incur a £400 case fee unless there are reasons for it to waive the fee.
+All complaints LeO investigates incur a £400 case fee unless there are reasons for it to waive the fee.

 For this reason it is important that you follow your complaints handling procedure fully and where appropriate offer compensation.
-There is more information on handling complaints in our handling complaints practice note.
+There is more information in our practice note on handling complaints.

-Even where you do not feel a complaint is justified you should still ensure your procedure is followed, as the Legal Ombudsman will not waive a case fee where it finds you have not handled it properly, even if he finds that the complaint is unjustified.
+Even where you do not feel a complaint is justified you should still ensure your procedure is followed, as LeO will not waive a case fee where it finds you have not handled it properly, even if he finds that the complaint is unjustified.

-- three years from when the complainant should reasonably have known there was cause for complaint.”
+- when the complainant should have realised that there was cause for complaint